 Honey Lime Chicken Enchiladas

-2 cans (10 oz each) green enchilada sauce
+- 2 cans (10 ounces each) green enchilada sauce

-Directions: Preheat oven to 350 degrees.
+- Preheat oven to 350° F. degrees.
 Mix the honey, lime juice, chili powder and garlic powder together and then mix with the shredded chicken.
 Let marinate for 30 minutes.

-Spray a 9x13 pan and a 8x8 pan with cooking spray.
+- Spray a 9×13 inch pan and a 8×8 inch pan with cooking spray.
 Pour a little bit of the green enchilada sauce on the bottom of each pan.
-Take one tortilla and fill with chicken and a few tablespoons of cheese.
+Take one tortilla and down the center fill with chicken and a few tablespoons of cheese.
 (Make sure to save atleast 1-1/2 cups cheese to sprinkle over top of enchiladas) Roll up tortillas and place in prepared pans.
 Repeat with all tortillas, chicken and cheese.

-Mix together the remaining enchilada sauce and cream.
-Pour sauce over the tops of enchiladas (depending on how saucey you like your enchiladas, you may not need to use all of the sauce.
+- Mix together the remaining enchilada sauce and heavy cream.
+Pour sauce over the tops of enchiladas (depending on how saucy you like your enchiladas, you may not need to use all of the sauce.
 Eyeball it) Sprinkle the reserved cheese evenly over the tops.

 Recipe adapted from: The Sisters Cafe